SaharMotlagh/MahmoudiMotlagh_S_Zhong_A_MusicMixer/README.md

 ### Rules
 Please follow these steps:
 <br>
-+ All the music instruments are broken.
++ There is no music instrument to play the music.
-+ Player should drag and drop the correct items to the right place.
++ Player should drag the music instrument and drop it to the place.
-+ This action helps them to see the complete shape of music instrument, beside hear its sound.
++ This action helps them to see the music instrument, beside hear its sound.

 <br>
 **Choose music instrument wisely!**